nix-community/robotnix/README.md

 # NixDroid

-This is a fork focusing on recent vanilla AOSP.
+This is a fork of the original NixDroid, focusing on recent customized vanilla-ish AOSP targeting Pixel devices.
-It also has preliminary support for building GrapheneOS, but currently can't build their chromium fork.
+This fork additionall uses a NixOS-style module system for configuring the build.
-This fork additionally uses a NixOS-style module system for configuring the build.
+It also has partial support for building GrapheneOS, but currently doesn't build Vanadium (GrapheneOS's chromium fork).

 To begin, create a configuration file, see `example.nix`, `marlin.nix`, and `crosshatch.nix` for inspiration.
-This has only been tested on marlin (Pixel XL), but should support all Pixel devices with minor changes.
+This has only been tested on marlin (Pixel XL) and crosshatch (Pixel 3 XL), but should support all Pixel devices with (hopefully) minor changes.

 #### Building the vanilla AOSP ROM: